Canadian e-commerce software maker Shopify files for IPO

 Other Canadian companies looking to go public this year include property information provider Real Matters, online lender Mogo and PointClickCare, whose software supports the senior care market.

-Shopify, whose platform is used by General Electric Co (GE.N) and Tesla Motors Inc (TSLA.O) among others, said 162,261 merchants had subscribed to its platform from about 150 countries as of March 31.
+Shopify, whose platform is used by General Electric Co and Tesla Motors Inc among others, said 162,261 merchants had subscribed to its platform from about 150 countries as of March 31.

 The company's filing, which included a nominal fundraising target of about $100 million, did not reveal how many Class A shares would be sold in the offering or their expected price.